This cargo subcommand aims to make it easy and convenient to build, develop and deploy client-side Web applications written in Rust.

 $ cargo install --force cargo-web

-Or clone and build with $ cargo build --release
+Or clone and build with $ cargo build --release then place in your $PATH.

 On Linux the installation can fail with a message that it can't find OpenSSL,

-in which case you most likely need to install the -dev
+in which case you most likely need to install the -dev package for OpenSSL

 from your distribution's repositories.
-(On Ubuntu it's called libssl-dev
+(On Ubuntu it's called libssl-dev.)

 Here's an example configuration showing every supported key: